tdihp/azure-aks-docs/articles/aks/custom-certificate-authority.md

 This article shows you how to create custom CAs and apply them to your AKS clusters.

+> [!NOTE]
+> This feature does not add the given certificate to containers.
+For adding certificates to containers, either add during image build, or at runtime through combination of using kubernetes secret and scripting.

 ## Prerequisites

 * An Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free).